 House rented by Tanizaki Jun'ichirō to be relocated (June 3, 2006)

 The rented house in Kobe's Higashi Nada ward where Tanizaki Jun'ichirō lived for two years beginning in 1924 has been saved from demolition and will now be relocated instead.
 The Western-style house, which served as the model for the one described in Chijin no ai (A Fool's Love) and is often referred to as "Naomi's House," was opened to the public prior to its scheduled destruction in April.
 One of the visitors, Norioka Hiromu, the president of a construction firm and a devoted Tanizaki fan, offered to relocate it at no cost to the public.
-Dismantling of the house started today, and although negotiations regarding its final location are still underway, the most likely candidate is the same park in Higashi Nada where Tanizaki's famous self-designed house is currently being reconstructed (the house was destroyed in the 1995 Kobe Earthquake; half of the cost of reconstruction is also being borne by Norioka).
+Dismantling of the house started today, and although negotiations regarding its final location are still underway, the most likely candidate is the same park in Higashi Nada where Tanizaki's famously self-designed house is currently being reconstructed (the house was destroyed in the 1995 Kobe Earthquake; half of the cost of reconstruction is also being borne by Norioka).

 Manga by Tezuka Osamu discovered (June 5, 2006)